 - Designing places

-- Housing and the inclusive society
+- Housing inequality and society

 - International urban challenges